scds/text-analysis-3/tmpython.md

     # Print to confirm that your word has been added or removed
     # print(STOP_WORDS)

+Again, use the F5 key to run the script in the console.

 <hr />

 ## **5.** Tokenize and lemmatize text data, and remove stopwords

+You may have noticed from the contents of the `text` variable in the Variable Explorer pane, we are currently working with unstructured data - paragraphs and sentences.
+We can make sense of unstructured data but a computer has a harder time working with it.
+Even in machine learning applications, where you might enter paragraphs or sentences, the system is typically performing similar steps in the background.

+Our next step, therefore, is to turn our text data into tokens, or a list of individual words.
+Since topic modeling is dependent on term frequencies - how often a given word appears in a segment of text and with other words - tokenizing allows for the computer to count and classify comparable terms.

+Similarly, in the lemmatization process, SpaCy's lemmatizer tool analyzes tokens to determine their "root" form and reduces them to it.
+Otherwise, a computer would treat "banana" and "bananas" as two distinct terms when - for the purposes of our analysis - they are not.

+The SpaCy nlp pipeline - or workflow - also removes the stopwords we added in step 4.

+    # Lemmatize tokens
+    def lemmatization(texts, allowed_postags=["NOUN", "ADJ", "VERB", "ADV"]):   # Doing part of speech (PoS) tagging helps with lemmatization
+        # Load the nlp pipeline, omitting the parser and ner steps of the workflow to conserve computer memory
+        nlp = spacy.load("en_core_web_sm", disable=["parser", "ner"]) # For other languages, use models from step 2
+        texts_out = []
+        for text in texts: # Run each of the documents through the nlp pipeline doc = nlp(text)
+            new_text = []
+            for token in doc:
+                if token.pos_ in allowed_postags:
+                    new_text.append(token.lemma_)
+            final = " ".join(new_text)
+            texts_out.append(final)
+        return (texts_out)

+    lemmatized_texts = lemmatization(texts)
+    print(lemmatized_texts[0][0:90]) # Print results to verify; you can also check the Variable Explorer in Spyder

+> ***Note:** there is a maxium of one million characters in the default nlp pipeline; if you try to run with script on text data with more than one million characters, you will get an error to that effect.
+The one million character threshold is based on (anticipated) available RAM.*

+If you get a max character error, you can change the maximum number of characters using nlp.max_length as below:

+    nlp = spacy.load('en_core_web_sm')
+    nlp.max_length = 1500000 # Or other value, given sufficient RAM

+If your machine balks (i.e. stops responding, serves you up a spinning beach ball of death or otherwise appears unhappy) at the higher number of characters after modifying the pipeline steps, you may have to break your document(s) into smaller chunks.
+With some text analysis techniques (e.g. NER), splitting a corpus has no effect on the end result - but, needless to say, it will make a big difference to the topics created.
+If you find yourself having to work with smaller subsets of your text data, select or arrange them thoughtfully!

 <hr />

 ## **6.** Preprocess texts using the Gensim library

 <hr />

 ## **7.** Create a dictionary of words used in the corpus